-The Company's total proceeds from the sale of the Offer Shares will be $\mathbb{P}[6,000]$ million to $\mathbb{P}[7,500]$ million based on an Offer Price of $[\mathbb{P}2.00]$ to $[\mathbb{P}2.50]$ per Offer Share.
-It is estimated that the net proceeds from the sale of the Offer Shares will be approximately $\mathbb{P}[5,821.5]$ to $\mathbb{P}[7,286.0]$ million after deducting the applicable underwriting fees, cost and expenses for the Offer payable by the Issuer, estimated to be at $\mathbb{P}[178.5]$ to $\mathbb{P}[214.0]$ million.
+The Company's total proceeds from the sale of the Offer Shares will be ₱4,500 million based on an Offer Price of ₱1.50 per Offer Share.
+It is estimated that the net proceeds from the sale of the Offer Shares will be approximately ₱4,357.0 million after deducting the applicable underwriting fees, cost and expenses for the Offer payable by the Issuer, estimated to be at ₱143.0 million.

-In general, the Company intends to use the net proceeds from the sale of the Offer Shares towards funding the Group's strategic growth and expansion strategies and programs principally involving strategic acquisitions and investments that will strengthen its supply chain and control of product costs, expand its product brand portfolio offerings, enhance its e-commerce platform and expand its logistics and distribution capabilities in order to deliver consistent and long-term values to its customers and stakeholders, working capital and for general corporate purposes.
+In general, the Company intends to use the net proceeds from the sale of the Offer Shares towards funding the Group's strategic growth and expansion strategies and programs principally involving strategic acquisitions and investments that will strengthen its supply chain and control of product costs, expand its product brand portfolio offerings, enhance its e-commerce platform and expand its logistics and distribution capabilities in order to deliver consistent and long-term values to its customers and stakeholders, and working capital.